Keshav-Aggarwal/CarND-Vehicle-Detection/writeup_template.md

 |  96,96 	| .6  	| 400, 600 	|   600, None	|
 |  128,96 	| .6  	| 400, None  	|600, None   	|

 X_start_stop was used from 600 to reduce the compute time.
 As it was taking very much time to run on pipeline with all the windows.
-See the dicussion for more details.
+See the dicussion for more details for this.

+We have taken window of 128*96 instead of 128*128 as height of the car will be always less than the width.
+This is not applicable for the smaller window sizes as they are trying to detect the cars which are farther.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?